Looking for more on Veggiestock? You’ve come to the right place…

-What: Eminence Ink has generously sponsored a DIY Tie-Dye Station at Veggiestock with all of the proceeds benefitting the Windham Community Food Network.
+What: Eminence Ink has generously sponsored a DIY Tie-Dye Station at Veggiestock with all of the proceeds benefiting the Windham Community Food Network.

 Bring something from home and make your own tie-dye for just $3!
 Don’t have anything you’d like to make psychedelic?
-No worries! $5 gets you a reusable shopping bag and time to tie-dye.
+No worries! $5 gets you a bandana or $10 a reusable bag and time to tie-dye.